bids-apps/MRtrix3_connectome/README.md

 -  *bids_dir*: The directory with the input dataset formatted according to the BIDS standard.
 -  *output_dir*: The directory where the output files should be stored.
 If you are running group level analysis, this folder should be prepopulated with the results of the participant level analysis.
 -  *analysis_level*: Level of the analysis that will be performed.
 Multiple participant level analyses can be run independently (in parallel) using the same output_dir.
-Options are: participant
+Options are: participant, group

 #### Description